Trauma-informed self defence

 -

-Great question and important to ask.
+This is a great question and important to ask.

 For starters, we acknowledge that trauma affects individuals, groups and communities